CharleneMcKeown/DevOps-and-Containers/README.md

 <img src="screenshots/edit_appsettings.PNG" alt="Edit appsettings" width="400px"/>

 You may also need to change the SQL DB user name and password in the same connection string.
+If you used the one-click deployment option, you can find the credentials for your SQL instance by viewing the supportingservices.json file.
+Hint: You can find the full connection string by navigating to the DB instance via the Azure Portal.
+However, do note the connection string excludes the credentials (i.e username and password).

 Commit your changes and proceed to the next step.